stevenwdv/fathom-shadow/docs/training.rst

       -q, --quiet                     Hide per-tag diagnostics that may help with ruleset debugging.

+      -t, --confidence-threshold FLOAT
-      -t, --decision-threshold FLOAT  Threshold used to decide between positive and negative classification.
+                                      Threshold used to decide between positive
+                                      and negative classification.
 This is a knob to tune the false positive rate (in exchange for the true positive rate).  [default: 0.5]